-The Twinning Grant Contract is composed of Special Conditions and Annexes.
-It is reminded that Twinning contracts are based on the grant model and the amount proposed cannot be increased at a later stage after the submission of the proposal.
+The Twinning Grant Contract is composed of Special Conditions and Annexes Twinning contracts are based on the grant model and the amount proposed cannot be increased at a later stage after the submission of the proposal.
 All communication regarding the project, including interim and final reports, shall be in the language of the contract.